simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 1. **Conduct a Detailed Site Survey:** Begin by conducting a detailed site survey to identify areas with weak signal strength and potential sources of interference.
 This survey will help determine the number of access points required and their optimal placement.

 2. **Strategic Floor-to-Floor Placement:** In multi-story buildings, you need to strategically position access points on each floor to ensure consistent coverage.
-Place the access points near staircases or elevators to provide **seamless connectivity across floors**.
+Place the access points near staircases or elevators to provide **smooth connectivity across floors**.

 3. **Adjust Power Levels:** Adjust the power levels of access points on different floors to minimize interference between neighboring access points.
 This can help optimize network performance and reduce co-channel interference.

 4. **Consider Vertical Coverage:** Ensure that access points are positioned to provide sufficient vertical coverage.
-Placing access points near the ceiling or using multiple access points per floor can help ensure **seamless connectivity across all levels**.
+Placing access points near the ceiling or using multiple access points per floor can help ensure **smooth connectivity across all levels**.

 5. **Optimize Channel Allocation:** Allocate non-overlapping channels to access points on each floor to minimize co-channel interference.
 Tools like **spectrum analyzers** can assist in identifying channel congestion and selecting the most suitable channels.